Finlay Robertson (footballer): Club career

 Robertson began his career at his local Sunday League team Fairmuir Boys Club before joining the youth team of his boyhood club Dundee when he was 11.
 Finlay continued to progress through the age groups earning his first professional contract with the club on his sixteenth birthday.
 He made his first team debut for Dundee in the final game of the 2018–19 Scottish Premiership season against St Mirren.
 New manager James McPake introduced Robertson into the first team squad for the 2019–20 season.

 Robertson received consistent praise regarding his performances while being such a young age, becoming a first-team regular for the Dee and earning several Man of the Match and SPFL Team of the Week nominations.
 Despite his first senior season finishing early due to the COVID-19 pandemic, Finlay was named as Dundee's Isobel Sneddon Young Player of the Year.
 In September 2020, Finlay signed a three-year extension with Dundee, keeping him at the club until 2023.
 In March 2021, it was announced that Robertson would miss the rest of the season with an ankle injury sustained in training.

 On 24 September 2021, Robertson joined Scottish League One side Cove Rangers on loan until January 2022.
 Robertson returned to Dens in January, having made 10 appearances for Cove Rangers.

 On 26 November 2022, Robertson scored his first senior goal for Dundee, in a 6–2 Scottish Cup win over Airdrieonians.
 It would take just two games later for Finlay to notch his second, in a Challenge Cup win away to Falkirk.
 Robertson would win the Scottish Championship with Dundee at the end of the season.

 On 12 June 2023, Dundee announced that Robertson had signed a new two-year deal, keeping him at the club until the summer of 2025.
 Over the next couple of seasons with new manager Tony Docherty, Robertson would play a more diverse role for the Dee largely due to his ambidextrous feet, including regularly playing at left wing back and taking corners from both sides with different feet, which saw him get more playing time than with previous managers.

 On 4 February 2025, Dundee announced that Robertson had signed a new two-and-a-half year deal which would keep him at the club until the summer of 2027.
 During the summer and between football seasons in Scotland, Robertson travelled to Mexico to train with Dundee's partner club C.F.
 Monterrey for a fortnight alongside players such as Sergio Ramos.
 After his return, Robertson was given the number 10 jersey after the departure of Lyall Cameron to Rangers.

+On 5 June 2026, Robertson signed a contract extension with Dundee which would last until 2028.
+On 6 September 2026, Robertson suffered an ACL injury which ended his 2026–27 season prematurely.